- Download our Moving to South Africa Guide (PDF)

 Public healthcare in South Africa

 Much of the South African population uses the public healthcare system, which is heavily affected by a lack of resources and funding.
-The system is not yet universal, although fees are charged according to a patient's income and number of dependants.
+The South African government recently announced universal healthcare under the National Health Insurance (NHI) Bill.

-Public hospitals, though usually manned by highly qualified professionals, are often poorly maintained.
+Though usually manned by highly qualified professionals, public hospitals are often poorly maintained.
 Expats will find minimal creature comforts, and will likely come across long queues, dingy exam rooms and overworked staff members.

 Private healthcare in South Africa